Our commitment to accountability

 Tied to the declaration are two strategic pillars for our work, namely advocating and protecting Freedom of Expression and Access to Information.
 Accountability therefore lies at the heart of what we do: we use the right to access information to hold decision-makers to account for their actions, and we hold ourselves accountable to the highest INGO sector standards.

 Organisationally, we manifest accountability by holding ourselves open and accountable to beneficiaries, donors, partners, and to ourselves.
 We demonstrate this to external audiences through our participation in the INGO Accountability Charter and the International Aid Transparency Initiative, (IATI) and to ourselves, through our internal policies and processes.
+These include ensuring accountability via the whistleblowing policy, and internal policies on issues of sexual harassment and safeguarding.

 The majority of our major grants are audited and subject to independent external evaluations.
 Often, we will add in an external evaluation in our project proposals even if not required under the terms of the grant, as we continually seek to learn from the impact of our work.
 A focus on impact is the basis of our monitoring and evaluation framework, and feeds into decision-making.